bigfont/DeployWebApp2Azure/README.md

 * http://deploywebapp2azure.azurewebsites.net/
 * http://deploywebapp2azure-staging.azurewebsites.net/

-# Remote
+# Setup a Remote Git Repo

-This is the remote repository that stores our source code.
+This is the remote Git repository that stores our source code. github.com has detailed instructions.

 * Setup a remote repository.
 * Copy it's uri.
-* e.g. `git@github.com:shaunluttin/DeployWebApp2Azure.git`
+* For the demo we'll use `git@github.com:shaunluttin/DeployWebApp2Azure.git`

 # Local